RobCaamano/VocalAIze/README.md

 6. Select input audio file from file explorer

-The file will be opened upon completion and will be saved to the "saved" folder in the project directory
+The file will be opened upon completion and will be saved to the "saved" folder in the project directory.

 ## Frontend & Backend Repository Links